sarahas0208/File-Upload-API/README.md

  * Maven

 ## Description
-File Upload API is a RESTful API in Spring Boot that is used to upload a file with a few meta data fields such as the file name, file type, file size, file path and upload date and time.
-The file is saved in an in memory database - HSQL and the content of the file is saved at the UPLOAD_PATH given in the FileMetaDataUtility class.
+File Upload API is a RESTful API in Spring Boot that is used to upload a file with a few meta data fields such as the file name, file type, file size, file path and upload date and time details.
+The file is saved in an in-memory database - HSQL and the content of the file is saved at the value specifies in the application.properties file called upload_directory.
+Also, the size limit of the file can be changed at the application.properties file.

-The API exposes the end points using the following URI's:
+This API exposes the end points using the following URI's:

   * File API

   |Request Method   |         URI                 |         Description|